malmostad/wag-v4/pages/other_page_elements.md

 `href` The URL that you can get by doing a manual address lookup at the [full map](http://malmo.se/karta) or programatically from our REST API, see the Autocomplete example in the [Forms]({{ site.baseurl}}/forms_buttons_and_messages) section.
 The address must be URL escaped.

-`class="show-on-map"` Omit the `m-icon-location` above when the link is placed outside the Contact Us box.
+`class="show-on-map"` Omit the `m-icon-location` class when the link is placed outside the Contact Us box.

 `data-map-selector=".contact-us-map"` A valid CSS selector for the element where the map should be injected.